Mustafa Busuladžić: Controversy

 Today, one street in the settlement of Breka on Koševo is named after him.
 The street was previously named after the national hero of the SFRY, Fuad Midžić.

 In 2017, the Dobroševići elementary school in the municipality of Novi Grad changed its name to the Public Institution "Mustafa Busuladžić" Primary School, which caused disagreement among the representatives of the local municipal assembly.
-The decision was condemned by the American and Israeli embassies in Sarajevo.
+The decision was condemned by the American embassy in Sarajevo, as well as the Israeli Embassy in Tirana.